fpvandoorn/hanabi-scratchpad/characters.md

 * Slow-witted finesses cards from slot 2 (of course)
 * The clues by Slow-witted that doesn't touch chop focuses slot 2.
 * If slot 1 is touched, it is not considered to be touched??
+* Giving a forward or reverse finesse that passes over the Slow-witted player, makes the finesse position slot 2.
+  * In other words: if the Slow-witted player has a chance to play into a finesse, it must see the finessed card in order to not play into it yet.
+  * The slow-witted Finesse position is always slot 1.
+  * Example 1: Cathy is Slow-witted.
+Turn 1: Alice clues r4 with red in Emily's hand.
+Bob plays r1 from slot 1.
+Cathy sees r2 in Donald's slot 2, so doesn't play.
+Donald plays r2 from slot 2.
+Cathy has r3 in slot 1, so that is the last called card.
+  * Example 2: Cathy is Slow-witted.
+Donald has a called y1, and Alice clues y to Donald, touching yellow 3.
+Emily plays y2 from slot 1, since Cathy didn't have a turn to play into it.
+  * Example 3: Cathy is Slow-witted.
+Donald has a called y1, and Alice clues y to Donald, touching yellow 4.
+This time Cathy has y2 in slot 1, which this clue gets, and gets y3 from Emily's slot 1, since Cathy didn't have a chance to play the y3 yet.
+  * Example 4: Cathy is Slow-witted.
+Alice clues y to Bob, touching y4.
+Donald has y2 y1 y3 r5.
+Donald will play y1, then y2, then y3 into this clue.
+  * Example 5: Cathy is Slow-witted.
+Alice clues the r2 in Donald's hand, finessing Cathy's slot 1.
+Bob clues the b2 in Alice's hand.
+Since Cathy is already blind-playing, and could not respond to the blue clue yet, Donald plays b1 from slot 1.
+* Forward + Reversed Finesse gets slot 1
+* Double reverse finesses go from slot 2 ->